my9074/koa2-nginx/README.md

 - [EggJS]() TODO

 ## FAQ
-1. POST/PUT request body is not proxied to the servers [#40](https://github.com/chimurai/http-proxy-middleware/issues/40#issuecomment-163398924)
+1. POST/PUT request body is not proxied to the servers [#40](https://github.com/chimurai/http-proxy-middleware/issues/40#issuecomment-163398924) or set `autoProcessReqBody` to `true`